 A brief history of Chillon Castle

 The beautifully located Chillon Castle, or “Château de Chillon” in French, dates back to the 12th century.
 Its first written testimony appeared in 1150.
-By that time, the Counts of Savoy controlled the fort.
-It was gradually expanded over the following centuries, and served as a fort, arsenal and prison.
+The Counts of Savoy controlled the fort then.
+It was gradually expanded over the following centuries, serving as a fort, arsenal and prison.
 The Bernese habitants took it over for a while, until the Vaudois Revolution of 1798 when the castle’s ownership passed on to the Canton of Vaud.
 By that time, it began to attract writers and artists.
-A major restoration project was started by the end of the 19th century, and is still going on today.
+A major restoration project was started by the end of the 19th century.
+Restoration is still going on today.

 How to get there and how to find your way.

 The forum allows you to post your questions and discuss your plans.

 What a visit to the castle looks like

 You can explore the castle on your own, using an information brochure and reading the information on signs.
 You can also rent an audio guide for more information and background stories about the castle and its surroundings.
 The property consists of several sections, including underground chambers, courtyards, the great halls, several themed chambers, a weapons’ room and a chapel.

 The building houses several (temporary) culture and art exhibitions.
 It also has a connection to wine, which goes for the entire Lavaux region on the northern shores of eastern Lake Geneva.
 The winemaker in charge grows grapes at the castle’s own 12.500 m2 vineyard, and both red and white wines are produced.